blockbax/integration-templates/README.md

 ##### Payloads

 Inside the `payloads/` directory you can add example payloads that you can use inside your tests file to automatically test your templates userScript.
+The payload file is read in as a `utf-8` string and depending on the configured `payloadFormat` of the template parsed/decoded to the expected input format. `CBOR` & `JSON` are parsed to javascript objects using their respective parsers.
+For the `STRINIG` type the raw string contents are used and for the `BYTES` type the contents of the payload are expected to be in hexadecimal characters.

 #### Assets